 - Communicate with readers, viewers, advertisers, or the general public via mail, email, or telephone.

 - Develop ideas or material for columns or commentaries by analyzing and interpreting news, current issues, or personal experiences.

 - Conduct taped or filmed interviews or narratives.

 - Present live or recorded commentary via broadcast media.

-People who work in this occupation generally have the interest code: ACS.
+People who work in this occupation generally have the interest code: AEI.

-This means people who work in this occupation generally have Artistic interests, but also prefer Conventional and Social environments.
+This means people who work in this occupation generally have Artistic interests, but also prefer Enterprising and Investigative environments.